-2.2 Explore, research and develop virtual public involvement efforts/activities for the 2023 PPP.
+2.1 Review new state/federal legislation and identify areas in the PPP and Title VI Plan that may need to be amended, including reviewing any potential PPP approaches to better outreach to traditionally underserved and LEP communities.
+Summary report for PPP and Title VI amendment/modification 3/31/2023 2.2 Explore, research and develop virtual public involvement efforts/activities for the 2023 PPP.
 Virtual public involvement strategies, policies and activities.
 5/1/2023 2.3 Develop the Draft 2023 Public Participation Plan.
-2023 PPP update 5/31/2023 3 Data Gathering and Analysis Data Gathering and Analysis Deliverables \$ 7,900 3.1 Update maps and demographic data on Limited English Proficiency (LEP) Populations to inform public participation efforts in upcoming planning projects, such as the 2050 MTP/SCS and 2023 PPP updates.
-Updated LEP Maps and data sets 5/20/2023 4 Coordination Coordination Deliverables \$ 5,900 4.1 Hold meetings with partner agencies to discuss the development and potential modifications and updates to the 2019 PPP and 2021 Title VI Plan.
+2023 PPP update 5/31/2023 3 Data Gathering and Analysis Data Gathering and Analysis Deliverables \$ 6,900 3.1 Update maps and demographic data on Limited English Proficiency (LEP) Populations to inform public participation efforts in upcoming planning projects, such as the 2050 MTP/SCS and 2023 PPP updates.
+Updated LEP Maps and data sets 5/20/2023 4 Coordination Coordination Deliverables \$ 4,900 4.1 Hold meetings with partner agencies to discuss the development and potential modifications and updates to the 2019 PPP and 2021 Title VI Plan.
 Meeting agenda, handouts, notes and action items Quarterly 5 Public Participation Public Participation Deliverables \$ 3,000 5.1 Publish newspaper ads, website postings and media coverage for public participation.
 Handouts, public notices and web postings 5/27/2023 5.2 Ensure that all public documents and files are accessible.
 Deliverables: handouts, meeting agendas, public notices, reports, notes, etc. Monthly